allthingslinux/tux/docs/content/developer/best-practices/ci-cd.md

 # CI/CD Best Practices

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

 ## Overview

 Tux uses GitHub Actions for a comprehensive CI/CD pipeline that ensures code quality, security, and reliable deployments.
 The pipeline includes: